Morningstar88/X/AI-Archives.md

 1. 98% of Orionese are picking up your signal.
 2. Yes, we submit it straight to the AI.
 If someone has been found lying, they will be given up to 1 day to respond to the AI.
 If they do not contest against the charges by then - they will be punished.
 3. I have never seen anyone evade the law-bots - but it's possible that there may be a small number of corrupt police officers out there...
 I know that some people have been able to bribe judges and court ministers.

+*

+1. The AI is called "MORGAN-071" - we are pretty sure it was created by the Orion Company.

+They have a way to bypass the AI.
+It's pretty complex.
+But they can basically lie under oath without any legal repercussions.
+We aren't sure exactly how they do it - but as you mentioned earlier, they are very rich - so I suspect it involves some pretty heavy bribery.